 Fanny Gicquel develops moving and fine environments within which the viewer’s body is invited to move.
 Her installations appear as microcosms in which the different elements maintain mutually interdependent relationships.

-Fanny Gicquel’s objects, made of glass, metal or textile, are an invitation to the touch and aim to create a form of intimacy with the viewer.
+Whether placed on the floor or hanging from the ceiling, Fanny Gicquel’s objects, made of glass, metal or textile, are an invitation to the touch and aim to create a form of intimacy with the viewer.
 Her artworks therefore exist in two phases: contemplation and manipulation, allowing her to explore the border between the animate and the inanimate.

-This also manifests through experimentation with changing materials such as paraffin and heat-sensitive paint that escape a final form, evoking impermanence and the multiplicity of things that surround us.
+This also manifests through experimentation with changing materials such as paraffin and heat sensitive paint that escape a final form, evoking impermanence and the multiplicity of things that surround us.

 The installations are always accompanied by scenarios of activation, imagined by the artist and executed by performers.
 They interact with the objects in a discrete or sometimes almost unnoticeable manner, until they create images close to a living painting, which invites to slow down and contemplate.